 NOTICE: The article below deals with adult and fetish-related topics and fantasies.
-If you are offended by this sort of material and/or are not a legal adult, I suggest you leave this instant.
+If you are offended by such topics or are not a legal adult in your jurisdiction, I suggest you leave this instant.

 In a now-deleted post about the “loving dominant”, which was inspired from and based on Inara Pey’s post of the same title, I negotiated what makes a good Dominant: the one that’s called “the loving Dominant”.
 One would think this topic has been covered to death, but it seems the misconceptions are a veritable Lernaean Hydra, and I’m sure shoddy depictions of the D/s scene by such films as The Secretary and such books as Fifty Shades of Grey and Histoire d’O have played a significant role to this.

 I won’t hide: I’ve come to the point where I actively avoid the D/s and fetish scene in Second Life, even though I have adopted a very kinky look as my main, even though I define myself as a submissive.
 Why’s that?
 Because I’ve found out I have too little in common with the vast majority of the people populating that scene.
 Typically, the erotic roleplay is shallow and vapid; far too many submissives only want some instant gratification without any emotional connection to the other party / parties involved; and, finally, far too many “Dominants” are actually poseurs full of contempt for submissives, using their “Dominant” identity as an excuse to hurt others.